sn0wFlake420/Todo/README.md

 ### 1. User Authentication
    - Users can create accounts and log in securely using JWT (JSON Web Tokens) for authentication.
-   - Passwords are securely hashed using bcrypt for enhanced security.

 ### 2. Todo
    - Users can create, view, edit and delete todos.